 Day 7: Fri 27 May – The Saltee Islands

 The Saltee Islands are situated five miles off the south Wexford coast, and this is possibly the most famous seabird sanctuary in all of Ireland.
 We take a boat out to privately-owned Great Saltee (the larger of the two), home to breeding colonies of Puffin and Gannet.
-A quiet place with limited access, we plan to explore on foot enjoying close encounters with the seabirds which should also include Razorbill, Guillemot, Kittiwake, Shag, gulls and terns.
+A quiet place with limited access, we explore on foot enjoying close encounters with the seabirds which should also include Razorbill, Guillemot, Kittiwake, Shag, gulls and terns.
 Grey Seal breed here later in the year and 'The Saltee' are also famed as an important stop-off site for migrants, so we keep our eyes peeled as we stroll about this special place.

 Later, we can explore any number of key sites in a small area.
 There are lots of options, such as Lady’s Island Lake for waterbirds, Rosslare back-strand for roosting waders and terns including Roseate, Carnsore Point for migrant passerines and seabirds or the Wexford Slobs which are a good place for raptors and to watch Irish Hare.